bentruyman/pulverizr/README.md

 ### On Windows

-Good luck to you, sir.
+Good luck to you, fine sir.

 ## Installation

-First you'll need to make sure all git submodules have been downloaded.
+Before you can install Pulverizr, you need to first make sure all git submodules have been downloaded and you let Pulverizr get "built".
 To do this, simply run:

     make

-Once you have all the submodules, install Pulverizr to **/usr/local/bin** by running:
+Once Pulverizr is "made", install it to **/usr/local/bin** by running:

     make install